-The Arizona Cardinals hired former Texas Tech head coach (and briefly, USC offensive coordinator) Kliff Kingsbury earlier this week.
+The Arizona Cardinals hired former Texas Tech head coach (and briefly, USC offensive coordinator) Kliff Kingsbury in January 2019.
 His offensive resume is impressive, as well as the quarterbacks he’s coached: Case Keenum, Johnny Manziel, Baker Mayfield, and Patrick Mahomes.

-He’ll face one of those guys, Mayfield, when his team plays the Cleveland Browns in 2019 — and things could get pretty interesting when that happens.
-NFL schedules don’t come out until April so we don’t know the exact date of this game just yet.
+He’ll face one of those guys, Mayfield, when his team plays the Cleveland Browns in 2019 during Week 15 — and things could get pretty interesting when that happens.

 Let’s just say Mayfield and Kingsbury’s relationship didn’t exactly end on good terms.